 Pant Ifan was discovered in 1954 by club members Stan Moore, Trevor Jones, Ken Clarke and Pete Knapp after climbing Dogs Head Pinnacle.
-The farmhouse, which is reputed to have been built in the 16th century and is the oldest building in the area above the cliffs of Tremadog, was in very poor condition but they made enquiries about the possibility of the club renting the property. the owner was Captain Livingstone Learmonth, a wealthy and influential landowner living at Tan-Yr-Allt, Tremadog.
+The farmhouse, which is reputed to have been built in the 16th century and is the oldest building in the area above the cliffs of Tremadog, was in very poor condition but they made enquiries about the possibility of the club renting the property.
+The owner was Captain Livingstone Learmonth, a wealthy and influential landowner living at Tan-Yr-Allt, Tremadog.
 He gave the club permanent use of the buildings for an annual rent of ten shillings and sixpence and one gallon of good ale each year.
 The Captain went above and beyond for the club and provided materials to help restore the buildings.
 The ‘hut’ was officially opened at Christmas 1954 after many working parties.The Captain also owned a slate mine in Ffestiniog and took great pleasure in taking members on visits.
-As a great friend to the club he became an honourary member until his death in the 1980s.
-On the death of the Captain the club was offered the chance to purchase Pant Ifan and, with help from members, was able to secure the property for members for the teays to come.
+As a great friend to the club he became an honorary member until his death in the 1980s.
+On the death of the Captain the club was offered the chance to purchase Pant Ifan and, with help from members, was able to secure the property for members for the years to come.

 Is there a Pant Ifan ghost?